 - Why is 'claims made' insurance so significant?

 This is the question everyone asks.
-Unfortunately, the issues can be complicated and so the answer is not simple.
+Unfortunately, the issues can be complicated and so the answer is not a simple one.
 This guide explores the issues surrounding the question.

 If your client feels you have been negligent, and that they have suffered a loss as a consequence, they only have a certain amount of time in which to bring proceedings against you.
 Once that period has elapsed you are no longer liable and so if a claim is brought against you, you can argue that it is “time barred” or “statute barred”.